 - Curry Stone Design Prize (2011)

 - National Geographic Emerging Explorer (2010)

 - Tech Awards Laureate (2009)

 - Pop!Tech Social Innovation Fellow (2008) and Faculty Member

-Since its inception thousands of innovators, entrepreneurs, citizens and non-profit organisations in over one hundred countries have benefited from kiwanja.net activities.
+Since its inception thousands of innovators, entrepreneurs, citizens and non-profit organisations in over 190 countries have benefited from kiwanja.net activities.
 These include:

-If you’d like to get in touch you’ll find full details on our Contact page, or if you’re on Twitter you can send a tweet to @kiwanja.
-We’re also on Facebook.
-A photograph and biography are available here, or on Wikipedia.
+Although we’re now closed, if you’d like to get in touch you’ll find full details on our Contact page, or if you’re on Twitter you can send a tweet to @kiwanja.
+A photograph and biography are available here.